I. Introduction

 III.
 Participation at Annual Meeting of Shareholders

-- The Company recognizes that the Annual Meeting of Shareholders ("Annual Meeting") is an important opportunity for shareholders to address the Board of Directors and to discuss meaningful issues and encourages all shareholders to attend the Annual Meeting in person.
-The following are guidelines for participation in person at the Annual Meeting.
+The Company recognizes that the Annual Meeting of Shareholders ("Annual Meeting") is an important opportunity for shareholders to address the Board of Directors and to discuss meaningful issues and encourages all shareholders to attend the Annual Meeting.
+The Company may hold the Anual Meeting in person or virtually or hold a hybrid meeting where shareholders can either participate in person or virtually.

-- Advance Notice.
-The Company will answer all questions as fully and accurately as possible.
-In order to assist in doing so, shareholders are required to provide the Company with advance notice of any questions which they plan to ask at the Annual Meeting.
-The notices should be directed to the Corporate Secretary and should be received by the Company at least 10 days before the date of the Annual Meeting.
+3. Advance Notice.
+The Company will answer all questions on issues reasonably related to the management of the Company as fully and accurately as possible.
+In order to assist in doing so, shareholders are asked to provide the Company with advance notice of any questions which they plan to ask at the Annual Meeting.
+The notices should be directed to the Corporate Secretary by mail to the Company’s principal headquarters or via email to investors@globe.life and must be received by the Company at least 10 days before the date of the Annual Meeting.
+Any question not provided through this advance notice process will not be answered.

-- Time Limit.
+4. Time Limit.
+All shareholders shall be given an opportunity at the Annual Meeting to provide comments on any issues reasonably related to the management of the Company.
 In order to ensure that all shareholder questions and concerns can be adequately addressed, shareholder comments will be limited to 3 minutes.
 A shareholder may seek to have this time limit extended by making a written request to the Company.
-This request must be received by the Company at least five days prior to the date of the Annual Meeting, and it shall set forth the reasons for the extension.
+This request should be directed to the Corporate Secretary by mail to the Company’s principal headquarters or via email to investors@globe.life and must be received by the Company at least five days prior to the date of the Annual Meeting, and it shall set forth the reasons for the extension.

-- Advance Notice.
-The Company will answer all questions as fully and accurately as possible.
+3. Advance Notice.
+The Company will answer all questions on issues reasonably related to the management of the Company as fully and accurately as possible.
 In order to assist in doing so, shareholders are asked to provide the Company with advance notice of any questions which they would like to be addressed at the Annual Meeting.
-The notices should be directed to the Corporate Secretary and should be received by the Company at least 10 days before the date of the Annual Meeting.
-Management, at its discretion, may present and respond to such shareholder questions at the Annual Meeting or respond in writing after the conclusion of the Annual Meeting.
+The notices should be directed to the Corporate Secretary by mail to the Company’s principal headquarters or via email to investors@globe.life and should be received by the Company at least 10 days before the date of the Annual Meeting.
+Management, at its discretion, may present and respond to such shareholder questions at the Annual Meeting or respond by posting responses to such questions on the Company’s website after the conclusion of the Annual Meeting.

 IV.
-Shareholder Proposals
+Shareholder Proposals and Shareholder Nominations